 Which book do you think will be most suitable for our trip to Brisbane?

 The Girl Most Likely by Rebecca Sparrow is set in Brisbane and was one of my favourite books growing up, it tells the story of a travel writer who’s come back home to Brisbane after a life crisis, living in her childhood home and bedroom again and just generally having a meltdown.
-I feel as though I’ve lived that story a few times on my stays home in Brisbane!
+I feel as though I’ve lived that story a few times on my stay home in Brisbane!

 You travel a lot around the world.
 Which is the main difference between Europe and Australia?

 I’ve found so many really interesting differences between the two over the years!
 The ones that stick in my head lately – Australians are incredibly positive (maybe a little too much sometimes) and open whereas I find Europeans to be a little more contemplative, critical (constructively so mostly), honest, and reserved – this has been a huge learning curve for me, instead of just putting a happy spin on everything which is my cultural tendency, being around Europeans has made me slowly change to consider things a little more and not be afraid of being critical in the name of changing things for the better.

 In terms of the main difference between the places, Australia’s climate and surroundings mean it’s such an outdoor country, life is really lived in the outdoors, even in winter, which means you have such an easy connection to nature and a lot of the activities are based around hiking, going to the beach, sports, parks, hanging out in someone’s backyard.